tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 @@@ warning
 Neither simulator implements the protocol that includes: Processing and Started messages.
 We suggest they not be implemented and keep the low-level protocol simple.

-The Segment Actor tries to implement some features of the protocol, but it has little effect on the monitor or the HCD and Assembly, there is very little reason to send Started if the command is longer than 1 second or Processing messages.
-They provide no useful information at this level and just introduce potential for errors.
-This might be useful for a command-line UI, but that isn't the application here.
-We suggest dropping this since it isn't part of the JPL library.
 @@@

 `SegComMonitor` tests are a good way to see how testing works and how we validate the M1CS requirement to complete all